Professor Owain ap Gwilym

 Credit risk and credit ratings, Market microstructure, Investment management.

 I have supervised over 20 completed PhDs.
-Currently supervising six PhD students.
+Currently supervising four PhD students.

-Some of my past PhD students have held academic posts at the universities of Aberdeen, Bangor, Bath, Cardiff Metropolitan, Coventry, East Anglia, Essex, Newcastle, Southampton, Strathclyde and Swansea, amongst others.
+Some of my past PhD students have held academic posts at the universities of Aberdeen, Bath, Coventry, East Anglia, Essex, Newcastle, Southampton, Strathclyde and Swansea, amongst others.

 Journal of Banking and Finance, 2013-17.